nietras/Sep/README.md

 without any overlap to other columns.
 This also allows one to define per column specific handling of `ToString` behavior.
 Whether to pool or not.
 Or even to use a statically defined pool.

+Sep supports unescaping via an option, see [SepReaderOptions](#sepreaderoptions) and [Unescaping](#unescaping).
+Therefore, Sep has two methods being tested.
+The default `Sep` without unescaping and `Sep_Unescape` where unescaping is enabled.
+Note that only if there are quotes will there be any unescaping, but to support unescape one has to track extra state during parsing which means there is a slight cost no matter what, most notably for the `Cols` scope.
+Sep is still the fastest of all (by far in many cases).

 ##### PackageAssets Benchmark Results
 The results below show Sep is now **the fastest .NET CSV Parser** (for this